neilconway/superators/README.md

-# superators
+# superators19

 ### by Jay Phillips
 ### http://jicksta.com

 ## DESCRIPTION:

 Superators are a superset of new Ruby operators you can create and use.
+This is a fork of the original superators gem that adds compatibility with MRI 1.9 and other fixes.

 ## FEATURES/PROBLEMS: